Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.Automation.EncryptVariables.md

 ## SYNOPSIS

-Azure Automation variables should be encrypted
+Azure Automation variables should be encrypted.

 ## DESCRIPTION

-Azure Automation variables should be encrypted
+Azure Automation variables should be encrypted.

 ## RECOMMENDATION

 Azure Automation variables should be encrypted - the values within can only be access from within the runbook context.
 If a more secure option is required consider using an automation credential or Azure Key Vault.